Required Licenses

 Training Certifications

-- IICRC Certification: Certification from the Institute of Inspection, Cleaning and Restoration Certification, covering water damage restoration and mold remediation.
+- IICRC Certification: Must complete courses offered by the Institute of Inspection, Cleaning and Restoration Certification (IICRC), covering water damage restoration and mold remediation.

 Local Business Permits